 To edit a table follow the steps below:

 View/Edit – Clicking the link opens the Fields Dialog box.
 The Fields Dialog box allows the user to add Form Fields, Properties, and Type in Column Headers for a Normalized Table.

 You may want to have a normalized table that has a fixed and required number of rows.
 The fixed rows attribute allows you to define a normalized table that has a fixed number of rows.
 It does this based on the first column in the table.
 You can easily accomplish this with Clinical Studio.

 When defining a Fixed Row table, the first column must be either a select (dropdown) or radio button field.
 That is because these are the only field types that can have field choices.
 The field choices will determine the number of rows in the table.
-The figure below shows structure of the normalized table in the Form Builder:
+The figure below shows the structure of the normalized table in the Form Builder.